gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 ---

 Gatsby is historically known as a static site generator enhanced with [React Hydration][1].
-But starting with Gatsby 4, you can choose alternative rendering modes in addition to static site generation (SSG).
+But starting with Gatsby 4, you can choose alternative rendering modes in addition to static site generation (SSG)—on a per-page basis.
-Now Gatsby covers all possible use-cases you may face as a web developer.
+This type of granular control allows development to optimize for performance and productivity without sacrficing one for the other.

 ### What is a rendering mode?

-Rendering mode defines at what stage the user-facing HTML is generated.
+A rendering mode defines the stage at which your page's user-facing HTML is generated.
 It can happen at build time (SSG or pre-rendering), during HTTP request (server-side rendering) or locally in the browser with Javascript (client-side rendering).

 > For an in-depth explanation of each of those approaches and their trade-offs we
 > highly recommend the ["Rendering on the Web"][3] article from the Chrome team.

-As already mentioned, Gatsby always supported SSG and [client-side rendering][4], and now the two other rendering options are available: Deferred Static Generation (DSG) and Server-side rendering (SSR).
+As already mentioned, Gatsby always supported SSG and [client-side rendering][4].
+Now, two other rendering options are available: Deferred Static Generation (DSG) and Server-Side rendering (SSR).
-Let's dive into what each of those modes mean.
+This guide dives into the what each of those modes means and when you might choose one over another.

 ## Static Site Generation (SSG)

 SSG is the default rendering mode in Gatsby.
+While the name has the word "static" in it, it doesn't at all mean boring or lifeless.
+It simply means the entire site is pre-rendered into HTML, CSS, and JavaScript at build time, which then get served as static assets to the browser.
+Because all of that HTML, CSS, and JS is preprocessed and rendered at build time, Static Site Generation serves websites to users in the fastest possible way—your content is ready to go before the visitor even visits the site.

+How does SSG work?

-Gatsby generates all assets and HTML for all SSG pages at build time on a build server (this could be your laptop, any build service, or Gatsby Cloud worker if you use [Gatsby Cloud][6]).
+1. First, Gatsby generates all assets and HTML for all SSG pages at build time on a build server (this could be your laptop, any build service, or Gatsby Cloud worker if you use [Gatsby Cloud][6]).

-Then, the produced static files are uploaded to the content delivery network (CDN) provider of choice and served to end users.
+2. Then, the produced static files are uploaded to the content delivery network (CDN) provider of choice and served to end users.
 The build server is not needed after the build step and could even be turned off.

 This mode provides the most pleasant user experience, the highest level of security, and run-time scalability for your site.